Cole Sprouse Shares Topless Photo Of Lili Reinhart On Instagram: ‘Happy Birthday My Love’

 “I’m not okay talking about my relationship,” she told the publication.
 “I’m not going to tell you my love story.
 That’s just not appropriate right now.”

-Additionally, Reinhart said that she finds it really weird when her fans go on Instagram and send DM’s to her mom.
+Additionally, Reinhart said that she finds it really weird when her fans go on Instagram and send DMs to her mom.

 While fans may come with the territory of being famous, that still doesn’t mean that she has to like it.